jacobvc/ESP32-Hardware-Boards/Esp32Relays/README.md

 * A 3 pin (Ground, 5V, and Data on D32) connector intended to be used for Neopixel Matrix Display
 * Two 3 pin (Ground, 3.3v, D25 or D26) connectors available for general use

-A 3 pin Power connector is provided for REQUIRED 3.3v inpu (from the other side of the ESP32) and optional VIN power if the system is not being powered by the ESP32 built in USB
+A 3 pin Power connector is provided for **REQUIRED 3.3v input** (from the other side of the ESP32) and optional 5V power for when the system is not being powered by the ESP32 built in USB

 Top View<br><img src="/assets/Esp32RelaysTop.png" width="392" height="120"><br>
 Bottom View<br><img src="/assets/Esp32RelaysBottom.png" width="392" height="120">